Monitoring and evaluating quality

 - that the quality of presentation is high

-- that teachers expectations of all pupils is high
+- that expectations of all pupils is high

-The SLT also conduct a 'Classroom Environment Walk' which involves visiting every class to assess the quality of the learning environment created by each teacher in the school.
+As part of the monitoring of teaching and learning, leaders assess the quality of the learning environment created by each teacher within the school.